 i. any applicable Law (including the Privacy Laws) or industry code or practice; or

-ii. any other rules or guidelines posted on the Website or otherwise notified to the Customer by ESA from time to time;
+ii. any other rules or guidelines posted on the Website or otherwise notified to the LEC by ESA from time to time;

 c. not act in any way that may have a detrimental effect on the good will or good standing of ESA;

 d. not act in a way that may expose ESA to the risk of any legal or administrative action including prosecution under any Laws; or

 e. not act in a way that will interfere with or disrupt ESA's business.

 a.
 The Customer or LEC is solely responsible for all lodgements of Customer Requests (whether on its own behalf or on behalf of a third party).

 b.
 The Legal Entity Customer acknowledges and agrees that, notwithstanding paragraph (1), ESA may, in their absolute discretion, monitor the Customer Requests being lodged by or on behalf of the Customer using the Services.